HIV and AIDS

 More than 50,000 new cases of HIV infection occur in the United States every year.
 A massive research effort has produced better treatments, resulting in longer survival and improved quality of life for those with access to treatments.
 However, there is still no vaccine or cure.

 Signs and Symptoms

-Symptoms of infection with HIV can vary.
-A flu like syndrome occurs in 40 - 90% of those who contract HIV within the first 2 - 6 weeks, including a combination of the following symptoms:
+Symptoms of HIV vary.
+A flu-like syndrome occurs in 40 to 90% of those who contract HIV within the first 2 to 6 weeks, with a combination of symptoms such as:

 - Sore throat

 - Joint pain

 After infection with HIV, people may remain relatively symptom-free for years, or the disease may progress more rapidly.
 In this stage, the CD4 count is below 500/microliter.
 You may develop infections or chronic symptoms, including:

 - Weight loss